Paul-Spiced/ds-sql-intro_2/SQL_Basics/SQL_Exercise.md

 - **Schema**:

-    We are using one database with different schemas so first we have to choose the right one:
+    We are using one database with different schemas so first we have to choose the right one, (use quotes):
     ```SQL
-    SET SCHEMA schema_name;
+    SET SCHEMA 'schema_name';
     ```

 ---